TrendingTechnology/time24/README.md

 - List of weekly working hours
 - Summary of weekly earnings
 - iOS support
-- Light mode
+- Light & Dark mode
+- Edit working hours

 ## Planned features

-- Edit working hours
 - Creation of a PDF file with all data in a selected period
 - Overview of all previous entries
 - Storage in the cloud from various providers
 - Android support
-- Dark mode

 ## Contributing